Jewish secularism: The rise of Jewish secularism

-Heyday
+Apogee

 The new understanding of Jewishness swiftly spread from the intellectuals to the rest of society, into the spheres of popular culture and daily life.
 As Eastern European Jews were undergoing secularisation and acculturation, in the end of the 19th and early 20th centuries, and being recognised as a national minority with autonomous rights in the interwar period, Jewish secularism thrived.
 From the socialist Bund to the bourgeois Folkspartei, Jewish political parties declared their commitment to propagating the new views among the public.
 Even the Zionists, who were more keen to cooperate with the Orthodox, lost many traditional members when they adopted a similar policy in their 1911 Zionist Congress.
 A new literary canon, authored by writers committed to the secular cause, was to provide the people with a Jewish culture that could compete with the Polish or Russian ones.
 It was supplemented with burgeoning theatre and press scenes, reaching a vast audience.
-Intellectuals, dedicated to a secular cultural revival, enlisted to reinterpret and reformulate the holidays and other aspects of Jewish tradition: New children's songs, for example, served to remove the old religious narratives and impart new ones, centered on the family or the nation.
+Intellectuals, dedicated to a secular cultural revival, enlisted to reinterpret and reformulate the holidays and other aspects of Jewish tradition: New children's songs, for example, served to sideline the old religious narratives and impart new ones, centered on the family or the nation.
 The secular messages were spread by the modern Jewish schools and youth movements, which catered to hundreds of thousands of pupils.

-The logic of redefining the Jews as a modern nation was extended to the criteria for being a Jew, changing them to ethno-cultural markings.
+The logic of redefining the Jews as a modern nation was extended to the criteria for being a Jew, emphasizing ethno-cultural markings.
 Ahad Ha'am repudiated the idea of conversion, which he regarded as invalid.
 Berdyczewski advocated assimilating the Palestinian Arabs into Jewish society through intermarriage, without conversion.
-Not a few Yiddishists, like Bundist ideologue A. Litvak (Khayim Yankl Helfand, 1874–1932)), urged that declaring Yiddish as one's mother tongue was the only measure for determining Jewish nationality.
+Not a few Yiddishists, like Bundist ideologue A. Litvak (Khayim Yankl Helfand), urged that declaring Yiddish as one's mother tongue was the only measure for determining Jewish nationality.
 Zionist Jakob Klatzkin declared that those who identified with other nations (as did most Western and Central European "citizens of Mosaic faith"), were committing "national apostasy", and were therefore outside the pale of Jewishness.